questdb/py-tsbs-benchmark/README.md

 * AMD 5950x
 * 64G ram DDR4-3600
 * 2TB Samsung 980 PRO
-* Linux
+* Linux (kernel version: 6.0.6)
+* Python 3.10.8
+* QuestDB 6.6.1

-For this specific box, I've tweaked the QuestDB config as shown below.
+For this specific hardware, we benchmark with tweaked QuestDB config as shown below.
 This is done to avoid the server instance overbooking threads, given that we'll be also running the client on the same host.